 March through September are the busiest times for our field of work.
 August-October is the best time to contact me for a design to be completed for installation the following season.
 However, feel free to contact me at any point of the year for a design.

-We are currently able to provide installations for projects including removals, and planting of annuls, perennials, small shrubs and trees, mulching, and small sections of landscape pavers or decorative stones.
+I’m currently able to provide installations for projects including removals, and planting of annuals, perennials, small shrubs and trees, mulching, and small sections of landscape pavers or decorative stones.

-Projects are assessed for installation services at the time of consultation and design work stages.
-We are open to working with contractors and other businesses of your choice on larger projects concerning large amounts removals, ponds and fountains, decking, hardscaping.
-We have a preferred hardscaping company we work with that is excellent in their work.
+Projects are assessed for installation services at the time of consultation and design work.
+I’m open to working with contractors and other businesses of your choice on larger projects concerning large amounts removals, ponds and fountains, decking, hardscaping.
+I have a preferred hardscaping company I work with that is excellent.

-Installation time frames depend on the scope of the project and time of year.
-We may work on an installation any time of year, but certain plants or phases of the design may be best implemented until cold or hot weather breaks.
+Installation time frame depends on the scope of the project and time of year.
+I may work on an installation any time of year, but certain plants or phases of the design may be best implemented until cold or hot weather breaks.

 Installations depend on weather and usually wrap up by late September to early October and begin the following March/April.
 Depending on the weather, trees can be planted sometimes through December.